Colonial history of the United States: South

 In the mid- to late-18th century, large groups of Scots and Ulster-Scots (later called the Scots-Irish) immigrated and settled in the back country of Appalachia and the Piedmont.
 They were the largest group of colonists from the British Isles before the American Revolution.
 In a census taken in 2000 of Americans and their self-reported ancestries, areas where people reported 'American' ancestry were the places where, historically, many Scottish, Scotch-Irish and English Borderer Protestants settled in America: the interior as well as some of the coastal areas of the South, and especially the Appalachian region.
 The population with some Scots and Scots-Irish ancestry may number 47 million, as most people have multiple heritages, some of which they may not know.

 The early colonists, especially the Scots-Irish in the back-country, engaged in warfare, trade, and cultural exchanges.
-Those living in the backcountry were more likely to join with Creek Indians, Cherokee, and Choctaws and other regional native groups.
+Those living in the backcountry were more likely to join with Muscogee, Cherokee, and Choctaws and other regional native groups.

 The oldest university in the South, The College of William & Mary, was founded in 1693 in Virginia; it pioneered in the teaching of political economy and educated future U.S. Presidents Jefferson, Monroe and Tyler, all from Virginia.
-Indeed, the entire region dominated politics in the First Party System era: for example, four of the first five presidents— Washington, Jefferson, Madison, and Monroe — were from Virginia.
+Indeed, the entire region dominated politics in the First Party System era: for example, four of the first five presidents—Washington, Jefferson, Madison, and Monroe—were from Virginia.
 The two oldest public universities are also in the South: the University of North Carolina (1795) and the University of Georgia (1785).

 The colonial South included the plantation colonies of the Chesapeake region (Virginia, Maryland, and, by some classifications, Delaware) and the lower South (Carolina, which eventually split into North and South Carolina; and Georgia).